GitHub-Insight-ANZ-Lab/copilot-lab-architect-mermaid-markdown/README.md

 > Lab 1 to 5 require a GitHub Copilot Business license

 ## Lab 1: Exploring an Existing Codebase
+In this lab we will use Copilot to explore and familiarise ourselves with a new codebase.

 ## Lab 2: Improvements and Secure Coding Practices
+In this lab we will use Copilot to identify potential issues with the codebase and suggest improvements.

 ## Lab 3: Documenting an Existing Solution
+In this lab we will use Copilot to generate documentation for existing code which lacks comments or documentation.

+1. Navigate to the `TodoItemsController.cs` file located within the `src/TodoApi/Controllers` folder.
+2. Highlight the `GetTodoItems()` method, bring up the inline chat popup and use the `/docs` command to generate documentation for the method.
+3. Open the Copilot Chat tab and use the `/docs` command to generate documentation for the remainder of the methods.
+4. Navigate to the `DbContextExtensions.cs` file located in the `src/TodoItems/Extensions` folder.
+5. Use Copilot to update the incorrect documentation to match the extension method logic.

 ## Lab 4: Generating Markdown Documentation
+In this lab we will use Copilot to generate markdown documentation for our existing .NET API solution.

+When new developers start working on an existing solution, one of the first tasks they face is cloning the solution, installing the required developer dependencies and running the solution locally.
+A well written README.md file is a great place to give an overview of a repository and how to get started.

+1. Create a new folder in the root of the repository named `docs`, within this folder create a file names `README.md`.
+2. Using Copilot Chat, find out what's a good structure for a `README.md` file.
+3. Using the `@workspace` agent, ask Copilot to generate the high level structure for your `README.md` file.
+4. Use a combination of inline completions and inline chat to build out your `README.md` file.
+By the end this should have enough information for a new developer to get started with your solution.

 ## Lab 5: Generating Diagrams with Mermaid